ni/monodrive-documentation/docs/monoDrive_home/Waypoint-Sensor.md

 }

 ```
-**distance** : Maximum distance for the waypoint to return waypoints.
+**distance** : Distance in centimters to generate waypoints from the vehicle's position.
-**frequency** : Defines how apart the waypoints are from each other.
+**frequency** : Distance in centimeters that specifies the spacing between waypoints.
-**draw_debug** : Set to true if you want to visualize the waypoints during simulation.
+**draw_debug** : Set to "true" to visualize the waypoints during simulation.
 **debug_tags**: If `draw_debug` is true, the waypoints will be drawn only for the vehicles that contain the same tags specified here.